dikiamust/book-library-api/README.md

 ## Application Flow

-1. **Register**
+1. **Login**

-   - Use the registration endpoint (`POST /auth/signup`) to create a new user.
-Upon successful registration, a JWT token is generated.
-This token is required to access other endpoints.
+-After running all the commands above (install dependencies, run migration, seeder, and starting the application), use the login endpoint (`POST /auth/signin`) to generate a JWT token.
+This token is required to access other endpoints, except endpoints that start with /public.
+-You can use the user on the `GET /public/member` endpoint (all user using password 'Aa!45678').

-2. **Login**
+2. **Register**

-   - Alternatively, you can use the login endpoint (`POST /auth/signin`) to generate a JWT token.
-This token is necessary to access other endpoints.
+   - Alternatively, you can use the login endpoint (`POST /auth/signup`) to create a new account (member) instead upon successful registration, a JWT token is generated.

 3. **Get all existing books**